This post may contain affiliate links. Please see our disclosure policy.

 • Granulated sugar sweetens the cake and helps create a light, tender texture by aerating the butter during the creaming process.

-• Vanilla extract adds flavor to the cake.
+• Vanilla extract and a little lemon extract and almond extract all add flavor to the cake.
 I also add the tiniest pinch of nutmeg to deepen the vanilla notes!

 How To Make Whipping Cream Pound Cake

-Preheat the oven to 325 degrees F. Spray a 12 or 15 cup bundt pan with nonstick baking spray.
+Prep: Preheat the oven to 325 degrees F. Spray a 10-cup bundt pan with nonstick baking spray.

 butter and sugar creamed together in the bowl of a stand mixer.